 Changes to the State Pension were introduced on 6 April 2016, so there are now two different systems in place.
-Which one you'll claim depends on when you reach your State Pension age.
+The one you claim depends on when you reach your State Pension age.
 This table can help you work out which system you qualify for.